Zlastaneur/StanleyDefer_6_01062021/README.en.md

 ## Environment variables

--   Rename the file in the backend '.env.prod' => '.env'
+-   In the backend rename the file '.env.prod' => '.env'
 -   Replace the existing fields with valid fields